 We play an important role in monitoring the conditions and health of marine waters.
 Ocean water is becoming more acidic because of carbon pollution from human activities.
 This process, known as ocean acidification, is having negative impacts on marine animals, particularly shellfish.

-Scientists predict that ocean acidification will continue in the future, which could cause problems for many important species in Washington, including people.
+Scientists predict that ocean acidification will continue in the future if climate change isn't addressed immediately.
 The recovery of orca, salmon, and other marine life is dependent on a healthy Puget Sound.
-Marine waters are suffering from excess carbon and nitrogen pollution from human sources, and excess nutrients from the ocean.

 Efforts to reduce ocean acidification

 We are implementing many policies to reduce greenhouse gases from electricity, industrial processes, and transportation to slow climate change.

 Excess nutrients from nitrogen and carbon also affect Puget Sound's water quality hindering healthy aquatic life.
 Learn about our collaborative efforts to improve the Puget Sound below.